 Lesson learned: Thankfully, I never made the fatal miscalculation of quitting my day job, so I didn’t have to learn this lesson the hard way.

 Self-publishing can be a rewarding and enjoyable way to make a side income.

 Depending on the time and effort you put into it, and the writing skills you possess, it can even be lucrative as well.

 But forget all about wishful thinking.
 There are more rich plumbers than there are wealthy published authors.

 10. Amazon is the only place to sell books.

-When Amazon first created KDP Select, I was hooked by their pitch about increased sales opportunities, free e-book promotions, higher royalties and extra income from e-book lending.
+When Amazon first created KDP Select, I was hooked by its pitch about increased sales opportunities, free e-book promotions, higher royalties, and extra income from e-book lending.

 Almost immediately, I withdrew all my books from sale on all the other retailers so I could adhere to Amazon’s strict rules of exclusivity.

 My reasoning at that time was that as the majority of my book sales were coming from Amazon, what did I have to lose by foregoing around 25% of my income on all the other retailers combined?